hunterdobb/DonorTrack_remote/DonorTrack/DonorTrack.docc/DonorTrack.md

 ## Overview

-Donor Track is an iOS app the allows users to track their plasma donations.
+Donor Track is an iOS app that allows users to track their plasma donations.
 The items that can currently be tracked include:
 * Start time
 * End time